Hogwarts & Muggles:

 Squinting between the lines, amid the usual brangle over the scrambled statements regarding the birth dates of the Weasley children, it is possible to speculate that the twins may not have been the first children in the family to have left school after their OWLs.
 If Charlie had done the same, with the blessings of Professors McGonagall and Kettleburn, in order to take a prestigious trainee post at the Dragon reservation in Romania much of the contradiction and muddle over the Weasley’s ages evaporates.
 This is examined more closely in the essay below entitled ‘The Weasley Calendar’.

-And for that matter, it is virtually required to speculate that Andromeda Black must have eloped with Ted Tonks and not returned to school after her OWLs if we dismiss the dates on the Black family tapestry sketch in order to fudge matters enough for Bellatrix to have been at school, even for only one year, at the same time as a Marauder cohort which was born in 1960.
+And for that matter, it is virtually required to speculate that Andromeda Black must have eloped with Ted Tonks and not returned to school after her OWLs if we dismiss the dates on the Black family tapestry sketch in order to fudge matters enough for Bellatrix to have still been at school, even if for only one year, at the same time as a Marauder cohort which was born in 1960.

-Rowling also gives us a strongly-implied example of at least one other Hogwarts dropout.
+Rowling also gives us a strongly-implied example of at least one other possible Hogwarts dropout.
 Probably a more representative example.